miui-russia/miwifi-wpa/README.md

 The configuration file's location is /etc/wpa_supplicant.conf.
 Modify it if you need.

-##### Usage
+### Usage

-Use this commands to start wpad:
+Use this command to start wpad:

 	$ ./wpa-service start

-Use this commands to check the status of wpa_cli:
+Use this command to check the status of wpa_cli:

 	$ ./wpa-service status

-Use this commands to stop wpad:
+Use this command to stop wpad:

 	$ ./wpa-service stop